Is PyeongChang-Alpensia Ski Resort snowsure?

 | April | 1 cm | 0.2 days |

-The average snowfall forecast during week 2 of May for PyeongChang-Alpensia Ski Resort is 0 cm.
+The average snowfall forecast during week 4 of June for PyeongChang-Alpensia Ski Resort is 0 cm.
 There are typically 0.0 snowy days during this week.
-Alpensia Ski Resort expected weather and snow conditions during the second week of May at the middle elevation of the ski area at 800m, based on historical averages over the last 11 years: At this time of year the mean freezing level (3073m) is a long way above the middle elevation of Alpensia Ski Resort.
-Snowfall is highly unlikely in Alpensia Ski Resort in the middle of May but on average there are one or two wet days during this week every year.
-Usual temperatures are well above freezing both day and night at the middle elevation in Alpensia Ski Resort during week two of May with the average afternoon temperature 14.5°C and the minimum temperature 12.8°C. Expect the sun to come out on two or three days per week.
-Mostly light winds (average 19km/h) but you can expect the mean wind to reach 30km/h one or two days per week.
+Alpensia Ski Resort normal weather and snow conditions during the last week of June at the middle elevation of the ski area at 800m, based on historical averages over the last 11 years: At this time of year the usual freezing level (4221m) is well above the middle elevation of Alpensia Ski Resort.
+Snowfall is very unlikely in Alpensia Ski Resort at the end of June but it rains often, with rain falling on three or four days during this particular week of June.
+Warm daytime temperatures in Alpensia Ski Resort during week four of June.
+The average temperature extremes are between 19.5°C and 20.8°C at the middle elevation.
+On average, a couple of days per week will have some sunshine.
+Mostly light winds (average 13km/h) but there is a 50% chance that the mean wind speed will exceed more than 30km/h one day.

 Snow History: Compare Resorts